Esports Visa Considerations

 What about online qualifiers held in Japan?

-How early should we start the visa process?
+How early should we start the visa process for a tournament?